Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 Click on each school's name to visit its coronavirus response page.

-• UNCG: After a week-long break, most UNCG classes resumed online March 23.
-UNCG's student center, bookstore and Weatherspoon Art Musuem are closed.
-Events of 50 or more people have been canceled.
-The university has announced that May's commencement will be combined with the previously scheduled Dec.
+• UNCG: UNCG classes are being taught online, and most of campus is closed.
+The university has adopted a pass-fail option for all spring semester courses.
+May's commencement will be combined with the previously scheduled Dec.
 11 graduation ceremony.

 • N.C.
-A&T: Face-to-face classes resumed online instruction March 23.
+A&T: Face-to-face classes are being conducted online as much of the campus is closed.
 May's commencement has been postponed to sometime later this summer.
 On March 24, A&T said someone affiliated with the university contracted coronavirus.

-• GTCC: Guilford County's community college has suspended all face-to-face lab, work-based learning, clinical instruction, workforce and continuing education classes, including off-site and customized training classes, through April 5.
-Some curriculum classes that have been converted to an online format will run through April 5.
-Existing online classes will continue as scheduled.
-GTCC libraries, the Center for Academic Engagement, Titan Link and Titan Hub will operate on reduced schedules and be open only to college students and employees.
-Many faculty and staff began working from home or on reduced schedules March 19.
-All college-sponsored events are canceled through April 17.
-The college announced March 25 that May's commencement has been postponed.
+• GTCC: Guilford County's community college closed all campus buildings effective at 5 p.m.
+March 27.
+Curriculum classes that have been converted to online formats will meet that way through May 2, the end of the spring semester.
+In-person labs, workforce and continuing education courses, which include off-site and customized training classes, will remain suspended through at least April 19.
+Work-based learning and off-site clinical curriculum classes have been canceled for the spring semester.
+Commencement, scheduled for May 7, has been postponed.

 • Greensboro College: All spring semester classes have moved online or to an alternate delivery method starting March 23.
 Students will not be allowed to remain on campus.
 The college said it has given them directions to retrieve their belongings.
 No decision has been made about commencement, which is scheduled for May 9.